EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Introduction

 \system reduces \textbf{user effort} by using active learning and by being robust to noise.
 With active learning, \system reduces the number of labeled examples needed: Instead of asking a user to provide all examples up front, \system iteratively requests labels of carefully selected additional examples to reduce the uncertainty in query synthesis.
 Noise can naturally creep into systems that interface with user labeling, machine learning models, and potentially ambiguous real-world events.
 Distinct from other existing systems~\cite{DBLP:journals/pvldb/TakenouchiIOS21,mell2021synthesizing}, \system searches for queries that best match potentially noisy data and input.
 It also retains imperfect query candidates at every iteration and uses regularization to prevent overfitting to noise or limited user input.

 In summary, \system makes the following contributions: \begin{itemize} \item We introduce an expressive data model and a query language based on spatio-temporal scene graphs (\Cref{sec:datamodel}). \item We propose a new approach that efficiently synthesizes the user's intended query from examples.
-We limit the query search space using scene graphs, prune search paths using beam search, leverage active learning to reduce user effort, and handle noisy data (\Cref{sec:synthesis}). \item We implement a set of optimizations to generate efficient SQL query statements and reduce computational effort during query synthesis (\Cref{sec:query-execution}).

-\item We evaluate our approach on the CLEVRER dataset~\cite{CLEVRER2020ICLR} and show that it outperforms two baselines~\cite{DBLP:journals/pvldb/TakenouchiIOS21,mell2021synthesizing}---in terms of F1 score, synthesis time, and robustness to data noise---and can flexibly synthesize complex queries that the baselines do not support (\Cref{sec:evaluation}). \end{itemize}
+We limit the query search space using scene graphs, prune search paths using beam search, leverage active learning to reduce user effort, and handle noisy data (\Cref{sec:synthesis}). \item We implement a set of optimizations to generate efficient SQL query statements and reduce computational effort during query synthesis (\Cref{sec:query-execution}). \item We evaluate our approach on synthetic and real datasets~\cite{CLEVRER2020ICLR, DBLP:conf/sigmod/BastaniHBGABCKM20} and show that it outperforms two baselines~\cite{DBLP:journals/pvldb/TakenouchiIOS21,mell2021synthesizing}---in terms of F1 score, synthesis time, and robustness to data noise---and can flexibly synthesize complex queries that the baselines do not support.
+We also conduct a user study to show the performance of real users using \system. (\Cref{sec:evaluation}). \end{itemize}

-Overall, \system is an important step toward making video database management systems more accessible to experts and non-experts alike, by easing the task of expressing queries over video data.
+Overall, \system is an important step toward making video database management systems more accessible to experts and non-experts alike, by easing the task of expressing queries over videos.